Measuring Marketing ROI: The Marketer's Toolbox for Measuring Success

 Utilizing UTM Codes

-Want to know one of the most important tools in our toolbox?
-UTM codes (aka UTM parameters, aka tracking tags).
-While most reporting will allow you to see the source of your traffic, UTM codes will help you attribute traffic and conversions to specific pages and posts within the traffic source.
+One of the most powerful tools in a marketer's toolbox is the use of UTM codes, also known as UTM parameters or tracking tags.
+While most reporting methods allow you to identify the source of your website traffic, UTM codes take it a step further by helping you attribute that traffic and conversions to specific pages and posts within the traffic source.

-A UTM code is the snippet of text added to the end of a URL to help you track where website traffic comes from and thus, attribute the success of a campaign to specific pieces of content.
+A UTM code is a small snippet of text that is added to the end of a URL.
+It acts as a tracking mechanism, allowing you to track and identify where your website traffic is coming from.
+By using UTM codes, you can easily determine the success of a marketing campaign and attribute it to specific pieces of content.

 Associate Activity to HubSpot Campaigns